John Franklin Carll Award for Distinguished Professionals

-The John Franklin Carll Award recognizes distinguished contribution in the application of engineering principles to petroleum development and recovery.
+The John Franklin Carll Award for Distinguished Professionals recognizes distinguished contribution in the application of engineering principles to petroleum development and recovery.
 Recipients, displaying significant achievement in the advancement of the petroleum engineering profession may also be recognized.

 About John Franklin Carll

 John Franklin Carll was a geologist born in1828 who developed many of the subsurface geological methods still in use today.
 More than a century ago, he expressed the principles of petroleum engineering and geology that established much of the framework for the development of petroleum engineering technology.
 As an assistant on the Second Geological Survey of Pennsylvania, Carll compiled seven reports on oil and gas surveys that are models of conscientious investigation and scientific description.
 Included in the reports were discussions of oil well rigs and tools as well as a statement of necessity for drillers to keep their own records.

 In 1875, Carll published strip logs from nine Pennsylvania wells, and he used them for correlation purposes in much the same manner as they are employed today.
 His work also confirmed the theory that oil sands lie in lens-shaped masses, not in continuous belts, and that oil does not occur in underground pools or lakes, but in pores of sandstone.
 Carll’s invention of the static pressure sand pump, a removable pump chamber, and an adjustable sleeve for piston rods were of significance to the petroleum industry.
 Present day geologists often refer to Carll’s reports for data on the early oil industry.

 The John Franklin Carll Award for Distinguished Professionals, established in 1956, recognizes contributions of technical application and professionalism in petroleum development and recovery.
 The Carll Award may be given to a nonmember of the Society.View past recipients.

 - The candidate chosen for the award need not be a member of SPE.